vincent-grande/vincent-grande.github.io/_pages/cows.md

 layout: page
 permalink: /cows/
 title: cows
-description: For your convenience, some photographs of cows.
+description: For your convenience, some of my photographs of cows.
 nav: true
 nav_order: 3
 ---